 Delays in reporting your accident can seriously undermine your case.
 Insurance companies often view late reporting with suspicion, assuming you might be exaggerating injuries or that something else caused your damages.

 Late reporting can also make it harder to gather crucial evidence.
-Witnesses' memories fade, physical evidence at the accident scene disappears, and proving the link between the accident and your injuries becomes more challenging.
+Witness memories fade, physical evidence at the accident scene disappears, and proving the link between the accident and your injuries becomes more challenging.

 These challenges can lead to reduced settlement offers or even claim denials by the insurance company.